 A solid gun mount is the platform for good shooting.
 Here's the way to practise in the comfort of your own home using a mirror.

 There is no substitute for regular gun mounting practise to achieve a smooth, fluent and efficient mount — bringing the comb up under the gun sight, aligning your shooting eye perfectly time after time.

-As shown in Step 1, start by standing a few yards back, in front of the mirror, then mount your gun firmly into your cheek, with your head absolutely straight.
+1. Start by standing a few yards back, in front of the mirror, then mount your gun firmly into your cheek, with your head absolutely straight.
 There should be no canting or rolling your head or bringing your cheek down to the comb.
-Bring the stock up under your shooting eye, point your muzzles at a spot about a couple of feet above the mirror and, with the comb firmly glued to the cheek, slowly lower your barrels to the horizontal as if to shoot your eye’s reflection, as in Step 2.
+Bring the stock up under your shooting eye, point your muzzles at a spot about a couple of feet above the mirror and, with the comb firmly glued to the cheek, slowly lower your barrels to the horizontal as if to shoot your eye’s reflection.

 2. You should now see your muzzles reflected in the mirror with the pupil of your eye, and the iris too, visible just above the rib.
 Check whether your eye is straight in line down the rib, not to one side or the other, or too high so that you see your lower eyelid, or so low that it blocks out your shooting eye, causing your muzzles to pull to the left.
 If it is not spot on, you will be well advised to think about an alteration either in your head position or your stock configuration — or both.

 3. From the gun down position close both your eyes and mount your gun somewhere above the mirror, memorising the point on your cheek that gave you perfect alignment.
 Now it is all down to memory and feel.